Villa Lenox – The first French Artistic Residency in Southern Africa

-More than a residency, Villa Lenox will become the new creative heartbeat of Cape Town.
-Opening in the first half of 2027, it will be the first French artistic residency in Southern Africa, offering a unique opportunity to immerse oneself in the heart of South Africa’s vibrant cultural scene and to help shape the artistic and cultural dialogues of tomorrow.
+Opening in the first half of 2027, Villa Lenox will become the new creative heartbeat of Cape Town.
+Spanning approximately 300 m² across three exceptional live-in studios, it will welcome nine francophone artists each year for three-month residencies – offering a unique opportunity to immerse oneself in the heart of South Africa’s vibrant cultural scene, and to help shape the artistic and cultural dialogues of tomorrow.

 Map of French artistic residencies worldwide